How Australia collaborates

 Australia is a committed maritime partner

-Australia is an active contributor to several ongoing programs including:
+Australia actively supports several ongoing programs including:

 1

-Asia-Pacific Heads of Maritime Safety Agencies (APHoMSA
+Asia-Pacific Heads of Maritime Safety Agencies (APHoMSA)

 Learn more about APHoMSA’s work.